aroario2003/random-configuration-files/README.md

-# openbox-configuration
+# random-configuration-files
-My openbox configuration files.
-This config will give openbox the ability to tile with the click of a few keys
+The openbox configuration gives openbox the ability to tile windows